micmejia/bible-dump/NKJV/Proverbs/Prov 20.md

 An inheritance gained hastily at the beginning Will not be blessed at the end.

 ###### 22
-Do not say, "I will [^d]recompense evil"; Wait for the Lord, and He will save you.
+Do not say, "I will recompense evil"; Wait for the Lord, and He will save you.

 ###### 23
 Diverse weights _are_ an abomination to the Lord, And dishonest scales _are_ not good.